laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.3.1 - 2025-03-21 =
+* Updated: modal.js to fix console errors when closing before the open animation has finished and added a window resize listener to update the modal offsets.

 = 1.3.0 - 2025-03-12 =
 * Updated: modal.js to add a new feature to automatically add offsets to the modalElement (top, right, bottom, and/or left) based on the position of the openElement, also another feature to allow for scrolling to reveal the open button and maximize the space available for the modal